Gaelleroy/iris-rwe-pipeline/infra/README.md

 ## Why the QC gate does not retry

-The `ValidateAndTransform` retry block covers `Glue.ConcurrentRunsExceeded` and `Glue.InternalServiceException` — transient service problems.
+The `ValidateAndTransform` retry block covers `Glue.ConcurrentRunsExceeded` and `Glue.InternalServiceException`, transient service problems.
 It deliberately excludes `Glue.JobRunFailed`, which is what a QC gate failure surfaces as.
 Rerunning the same bad data produces the same bad result; the retry would just delay the alert.

 ## Why Python Shell, not Spark

-At ~22,000 patients a Glue Python Shell job (1 DPU) is the right size — cheaper and faster to start than Spark.
-At registry scale this becomes a Glue Spark job or a Databricks job.
+At ~22,000 patients a Glue Python Shell job (1 DPU) is the right size, cheaper and faster to start than Spark.
+At registry scale this becomes a Glue
+Spark job or a Databricks job.
 The job module is structured so that swap changes the runtime, not the logic: the validation rules and transformations are imported from `src/`, not reimplemented.